Basic installation

 This ensures that it will start when the system is restarted.

-To make sure that all host requirements are met and the host system is properly configured, run
+To initialize the host and make sure all host requirements are met, run

-It is also possible to do a dry-run instead using service kleened dryinit to see which requirements are met and what Kleened intends to configure.
+It is also possible to do a dry-run initialization using service kleened dryinit to see if requirements are met and what should be configured.

 Finally, start Kleened

 There are several ways of installing Klee depending on tooling and platform.
-The following provides a couple of examples.
+The following provides a couple of examples using pipx.
+Alternatively, pip can be used in a similar way.

-pipx works on many differen platforms and can be used to install python packages in isolated environments to avoid dependency conflicts from other python applications. pipx can be installed on most operating systems.
+pipx works on many differen platforms and can be used to install python packages in isolated environments to avoid dependency conflicts with other python applications. pipx can be installed on most operating systems.

 For instance, on FreeBSD: